-What to expect when having cosmetic surgery in Manchester or Liverpool?
+What to expect when having cosmetic surgery in Manchester, Liverpool or Cairo?

-Ok, so you’ve decided to go ahead and have plastic surgery within a public or private hospital setting.
+Ok, so you’ve decided to go ahead and have plastic surgery.
 But what questions should you be asking?
 How should you choose your surgeon?
 What else should you be thinking about?
 Can you have multiple procedures?
 Click on the tabs to the right to get the answers to these questions and more.

 We live in a society where if we are not happy with something – we can replace or change it with something else that we do want.
 This concept extends to our appearance.
 Therefore cosmetic surgery is an excellent way to deal with troublesome areas of the body that diet or exercise has been unable to alter, but it still should be approached with great caution.
 More people are opting to go in for surgery and this is rising year on year.
 Its true that the beauty industry is booming.

-But Mr El Gawad, a cosmetic surgeon with public and private hospital options in Manchester, Liverpool and throughout the Northwest, wants to make sure that patients that book in for treatment with him are doing it for the right reasons.
+But Mr El Gawad, a cosmetic surgeon in Manchester, Liverpool and throughout the Northwest UK as well as offering a prestige clinic in Cairo, wants to make sure that patients that book in for treatment with him are doing it for the right reasons.
 If a patient is showing signs that they are really unhappy with many aspects of their body they may suffer from a condition called Body Dysmorphic Disorder (BDD).
 If someone suffers from this then what a person sees in the mirror is a negative view of reality.
 For example they may see an overweight and unattractive reflection when in reality their weight is in the normal range for their age and height.
 Or tiny breasts when in reality there current shape suits their overall body shape and if they were to go bigger they would be out of proportion to their natural frame.
 These are just a few examples of what BDD can do to a person’s perspective of their own body.
 If a person suffers from this then its possible they would still not be happy with the outcome after surgery regardless of how many procedures they had done and is it may be better that they sought psychological help such as counselling first.

 In other instances however, such as the person who is left with loose skin after a significant weight loss, cosmetic surgery is an exceptional way of getting the body they have always dreamed about.